Bach Flowers and the Emotions of Separation Anxiety in Dogs

 Rescue Remedy – always appropriate for alleviating the stress and anxiety associated with traumatic events.
 Rescue Remedy (AKA Five Flower Formula) is not a single essence, but a combination of five Bach essences that, together, have proven to be highly effective at alleviating severe stress during traumatic events. **Rescue Remedy is typically counted as a single essence when combining with other Bach remedies.

-Bach Flowers for Fear and Panic
+Bach Flowers for fear and panic in dogs

 Mimulus – the remedy for specific, known fears.
 Whether there has been a specific, frightening experience at home that has left your dog feeling less than secure when alone, or your dog associates being home alone, as new, unfamiliar, and therefore frightening, Mimulus is an excellent choice.